obeleg/SinetTechnologies-Documentation/README.md

 ## Data Sources

 The primary source of Data used here is Super Store.csv and this open source dat that can be freely downloaded from an open source online such as kaggle or any other data repository site.

+## Tools Used
+- Ms Excel for Data Cleaning